Alpinisme conseils pour débuter

 Why is mountaineering attracting more and more beginners?

-Prepare yourself physically and mentally
+Preparing physically and mentally

-Cardio, strength and agility
+Cardio, strength, and agility

-The mind: essential
+The mindset: essential

 Surround yourself well to progress with confidence

-Call a guide
+Call on a guide

-• Teach essential technical gestures
+• Teaching essential technical skills

 • Ensure the safety of the rope team